 Conchas, a popular type of Mexican sweet bread (pan dulce), are made with soft, buttery dough similar to brioche and topped with a patterned streusel.
-They are easy to make and perfect for breakfast.
+They are easy to make and perfect for dessert, breakfast, or merienda (afternoon snack).
 Watch the video below to see how I make it in my kitchen!

 Melt the butter and let it cool to room temperature.